-Other Specialty Physical Therapy Services
+Other Specialty Services

 In addition to Pelvic PT, I offer treatment for the following:

 Pre- and Post-Natal Body Balancing: It’s all about creating space and minimizing tension in mama’s body so baby can go where baby needs to go!
 Whether you are experiencing pain, want to encourage baby to move to a more optimal position or just want to stack the cards in your favor for an easier birth, with Pre-Natal Body Balancing, we work to create space and decrease tension through hands on work throughout your pregnancy to optimize your chances for the birth you desire.
 After birth, Post-Natal Body Balancing is a nice way to help decrease pain from the work of labor and birth and helps to gently and safely get your body moving to promote optimal recovery.
-Now offering in home care.
 Click here to learn more and to schedule.

 Blocked milk ducts in nursing mothers.
 Ultrasound has been shown to help open milk ducts to help you keep feeding your baby and decrease pain.